casouri/xeft/README.md

 used to install Xapian.
 Homebrew and Linux users probably can leave it empty.

+I can’t test it but on windows you can get msys2 and `mingw-w64-x86_64-xapian-core` and `make` should just work.
+Thanks to pRot0ta1p for reporting this.

 # notdeft

 I owe many thanks to the author of notdeft.
 I don’t really know C++ or